Meaning of FOB Destination

-FOB Destination i.e. Free on Board Destination is the term which implies that the ownership or title of the goods supplied by the supplier from foreign country is transferred to the purchaser of the goods only when the goods arrive at the purchaser’s loading dock or more specifically when the goods reach to the specified location of buyer and that’s why in FOB destination term seller bears all the losses that occur during the transit..
+FOB Destination i.e. Free on Board Destination is the term which implies that the ownership or title of the goods supplied by the supplier from foreign country is transferred to the purchaser of the goods only when the goods arrive at the purchaser’s loading dock or more specifically when the goods reach to the specified location of buyer and that’s why seller bears all the losses that occur during the transit..

 Free on Board is one of the commonly used shipping terms, which means that the legal title to the goods remains with the Supplier until the goods reach the buyer location.

 - The Free onboard destination is the location where the ownership changes hand from the seller to the buyer and thus the actual sale of goods occurs.
 This is important for the accounts, as it dictates the period when the amounts need to be entered in the records.

 - It outlines the key terms indicating whether the seller or buyer will incur the expense to get the goods to the destination.

 - The title to the goods usually passes from the supplier to the buyer.
 This means that goods are reported as inventory by the seller when they are in transit since technically the sale does not occur until the goods reach the destination.

 - FOB shipping point is the alternative terms for recording the sale in the records which indicates that the sale is recorded when the seller ships the goods.

 FOB Destination Point Accounting

 - The FOB destination point is to transfer the title of the goods to the buyer from the seller as soon as goods have arrived at the buyer’s location.

 - In accounting, only when goods arrive at the shipping destination, they should be reported as a sale and increase in accounts receivable by the seller and as a purchase and inventory by the buyer.